SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-gulshan.md

 I don’t have any other internships or work ( I don’t plan on having any ) for the summer.
 I don’t have any plans to go on vacation either.

-My classes for the new semester will begin around August 1, but I would still be able to give sufficient time for the project as academic load is very less during the initial few weeks of the semester.
+My classes for the new semester will begin around August 1, but I would still be able to give sufficient time for the project as the academic load is very less during the initial few weeks of the semester.
 I will be able to spare 40-42 hours for the project per week easily.

 Also, because my summer vacation starts on May 1, I will start working on the project early so that I can try to complete the project well before the deadline ( around 2-3 weeks before the deadline ).
-This will also ensure that any extra unforeseen and time consuming challenges will be taken care of ( there are also buffer periods to handle this ).
+This will also ensure that any extra unforeseen and time-consuming challenges will be taken care of ( there are also buffer periods to handle this ).

-Also SunPy is the only organization and this project is the only project that I have applied for.
+Also, SunPy is the only organization and this project is the only project that I have applied for.

 ## Eligibility

 Yes, I am eligible to receive payments from Google.
-For any queries, clarifications or further explanations, feel free to contact me at gulshankumar1210iiit@gmail.com .
+For any queries, clarifications or further explanations, feel free to contact me at gulshankumar1210iiit@gmail.com.